aldwinrodriguez/Twililing-HackRUFall2019-/README.md

 * Then the message --> Job field, zip code, !optional (see Optional section below)
 !!
 IMPORTANT - must be separted by comma space ", "
 ### E.g. Computer Science, 07208
-## Might not work with non-verified numbers because Twilio doesn't give trial accounts anymore.
+# IMPORTANT !!
+Might not work with non-verified numbers because Twilio doesn't give trial accounts anymore.
 But once the message is receieved from the web app, I will allow your number to access the app.

 ### E.g.  " Computer Science, 07208 "
 <img src="screenshot/screenshot1.jpg" alt="alt text" width="414" height="776">